fusmanii/Udacity-PID-Control/README.md

 P, the proportional, component had a direct effect on the steering angle.
 It causes the car to steer proportionatly to the cars distance to lane center: if the car is far away from the lane center then it steers hard to wards the center and steers slighty if close to the center.

 I, the integral, component corrects the incorrect convergence of a PD controller.
-For example around the corners the I component really helped reduce the CTE.
+For this implementation I noticed around the corners the I component really helped reduce the CTE.

 D, the differential, will counteract the P component from over shooting passed the center.
 Based on the rate of change of CTE, the D component smooths out the cars approach to center.